Geographic Information Systems (GIS)

 GIS Resources at EOSDIS DAACs

-Earthdata provides a series of webinars regarding the use of NASA data in a GIS program:
+Earthdata provides a series of webinars to help learn how to use NASA data in a GIS:

 - R You Ready to Python?
 An Introduction to Working with Land Remote Sensing Data in R and Python